ntsmk/voicemail-urgency-detection-app/README.md

 # Voicemail Urgency Detection

 This system detects urgency levels in voicemail transcriptions using Google Vertex AI.
-The goal is to build a backend service that classifies voicemails as **urgent** or **non-urgent**, helping streamline response prioritization in IT support.
+It provides a backend service that classifies voicemails as urgent or non-urgent, helping streamline response prioritization in IT support.

 ---